 Search in less competitive cities

 I interviewed an international student last year about her experience getting work in the US.
-She ended up in a large company in Minnesota.
-Minnesota isn’t a state on most international students’ radar.
-Companies have a hard to attracting talent to these cities, even though the quality of life is good (but cold) and the cost of living is low.
+She found a role at Medtronic in Minnesota.
+Minnesota isn’t a state on most international students’ radar, even though the quality of life is good (but cold) and the cost of living is lower compared to East or West coast cities.
 Target, which is headquartered in Minneapolis, MN, sponsored several H1B visas for software engineers, engineers, and data scientists in 2017.

 Make the business case for international friendly companies to hire you